jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

    | `reset_interval` | Automatic pose reset interval | `5.0`, `10.0`, `30.0` |

    - To execute the tests on the physical platform, change the first line of `robotLocalizationTestConfiguration.ini` file in the config folder to "`platform robot`".
-   - Set up ArUco markers (DICT_4X4_100) in your environment at the coordinates specified in the test landmark configuration.
+   - Set up ArUco markers (DICT_4X4_100) in your environment at the coordinates specified in the test landmark data.

     <div style="background-color: #1e1e1e; padding: 15px; border-radius: 4px; border: 1px solid #404040; margin: 10px 0;">